Skjoldrun/Skjoldrun.github.io/docs/powershell/win-powershell-remote-session.md

 Configure and store the session with `$sess = New-PSSession -Credential $cred -ComputerName REMOTE_COMPUTER` and replace the COmputerName with your remote computer.

-Then entewr the session with `Enter-PSSession $sess`.
+Then enter the session with `Enter-PSSession $sess`.

 The prompt of your shell gets updated and you can see the connected host.
 All the commands will be executed with the given credentials on the remote computer, as if you would type on its shell directly.